rclone/rclone/docs/content/rc.md

 ### Error returns

-If an error occurs then there will be an HTTP error status (eg 500) and the body of the response will contain a JSON encoded error object, eg
+If an error occurs then there will be an HTTP error status (e.g. 500) and the body of the response will contain a JSON encoded error object, e.g.

 ```
 {